custom-components/pyscript/docs/reference.rst

 Without Jupyter, the pyscript workflow involves editing scripts in the ``<config>/pyscript`` folder.
 Each time a file is changed, it is automatically reloaded.
-You will need to look at the log file for error messages (eg, syntax errors), or log output from your code.
+You will need to look at the log file for error messages (e.g., syntax errors), or log output from your code.

 If a module or app file (or any ``yaml`` files in the ``pyscript`` directory) has changed, all files in that module or app get reloaded too, and also any other files that import that module.
 If you